 Figure 5.5.4.1-1: data collection by H-RE-NWDAF from V-RE-NWDAF for outbound roaming users

-1. For subscription to collected data related to the outbound roaming UE(s), the H-RE-NWDAF checks the user consent of related users.
+1. For subscription to collected data related to the outbound roaming UE(s), the H-RE-NWDAF checks the user consent of related users depending on local policy or regulations.

 2. The H-RE-NWDAF of HPLMN discovers V-RE-NWDAF of VPLMN that supports the Nnwdaf_RoamingData service using the NRF as specified for roaming case in clause 5.8.2.3.